govuk-one-login/mobile-android-one-login-cri-orchestrator/docs/design-decisions/0001-key-design-decisions-kdd.md

 - Infer dates and authors from the Git history.
 - Write in markdown.
 - Aim to keep headings consistent with this PR, although they can vary if needed.
-- Once the team has reviewed and merged a local ADR, they have adopted the decision.
+- Once the team has reviewed and merged a KDD, they have adopted the decision.
-- Deprecate superseded local ADRs by amending them with `Status: superseded.` Contributors must add a link referencing any new local ADR or reason.
+- Deprecate superseded local KDDs by amending them with `Status: superseded.` Contributors must add a link referencing any new KDD or reason.

 ## Consequences

-- We'll store local ADR records relating to [govuk-one-login/mobile-android-cri-orchestrator] in `docs/adr`.
+- We'll store KDDs relating to [govuk-one-login/mobile-android-cri-orchestrator] in `docs/design-decisions`.
 - Where there are cross-pod consequences, we may have a stub here, but it should point to a cross-pod TD in [TDF Items].
 - Where there are cross-programme consequences, we may have a stub here, but it should point to a cross-programme ADR in [govuk-one-login/architecture].